madjugglers/pattern-book/04_five_person_patterns.md

 ### Egg Beater, Switching Handles

-This pattern was is a cool way to get the handle into the action, continuously.
+This pattern is a cool way to get the handle into the action, continuously.
 It was  first done Nov 2, 17 (long after the original egg-beater) by Graham=A, Mel=B, Mike=C, Jeff=D, Nick=E; nickname EggBeatOff).
 The table shows positions where each juggler (column) must be at that passing beat [right-hand counting in rows].
 Only passes are indicated.
 So positions 1-2 exchange, similarly 3-8, 4-7, and 5-6.
 The upper graph shows where each juggler moves; edge weights indicate number of right-hand counts up to next throw.
 Lower graph shows passing events.
 Start with jugglers at 4, 7, near 1, 2, and on the edge moving towards 6.
 There are 30 right hand beats to get around, which seems excessive but doesn’t feel so bad when juggling, thanks to symmetries I guess.